mojighahar/kidneed-front/CONTRIBUTING.md

 // otherwise it will be false
 ```

-if you need to check more than one state at a time there is no worry. just pass the states as array and you will get an array of booleans in response.
+Suppose you need to check more than one state at a time.
+Just pass the states as an array, and you will get an array of booleans in response.

 ```typescript
 import { useStatus } from "@kidneed/hooks";